 Do You Have Questions About Time Zone Differences When You Outsource?

 If you're ready to explore outsourcing to an offshore location as a solution that will help tackle cost and efficiency issues, you might have a few questions about what to expect.
 Misconceptions about the quality of work you can expect when you outsource and the level of ownership you will retain over the work are pretty easy to clear up.
+Read on to learn more about the reality of working with an outsourcing provider across time zones.

 We noticed that there's one question that doesn't get addressed as often as it's asked, however.
 We hear it from leaders who are ready to start working with an offshore team and focus on the work that's critical to their organization.
 They've seen everything that the highly-educated Philippine talent pool, has to offer, for instance, or want to work with a team of customer care agents in Gurugram who can consistently deliver customer satisfaction scores in the very high nineties, but can't help but wonder, "What hours do outsourcing employees work?"